 2. Welcome to the countryside

-Paris is a thrilling beauty, but like many stunning ladies, she can wear you out.
+Paris is a thrilling but tiring beauty.
+She can wear you out.
 Fortunately, this resourceful concubine has a special treat for you, a place where she will make sure you forget that you’re by her side while keeping you in her loving arms.
-This haven of quietude is called 'La campagne à Paris' and is, as surprising as it may sound, a piece of countryside within Paris.
+This haven of quietude is called ‘La campagne à Paris’ and is, as surprising as it may sound, a piece of countryside within Paris.
 Built in the early 20th century, this neighborhood made of 92 pavilions is an unexpected yet typical French village dropped in the middle of one of the densest city in Europe.
 Worth a visit on a tiring day.

 La Campagne à Paris, between Boulevard Mortier, rue du Capitaine Ferber and rue Géo Chavez, 75020 Paris / M° Porte de Bagnolet